SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 5. Download and install the newest MQTT.fx client from: http://www.jensd.de/apps/mqttfx/
 6. In MQTT.fx click **Extras** at the top and then **Edit Connection Profiles**
 7. Insert the Cumulocity URL in the "Broker address" line.
-8. Insert SSL port in the "Broker port" line.
+8. Insert the SSL port in the "Broker port" line.
 9. In the "Client ID" field, insert the common name of your device certificate.
 10. Select SSL/TLS as the authentication type.
 11. Click **Enable SSL/TLS**.